How to contract a trek or trip with us?

 Hotel rooms

 If your trip includes accommodation in Kathmandu, Pokhara, etc. we will need to know the type of rooms you want and who is going to overnight in each.
-That is, who sleeps in double or single rooms and whether the doubles are twins or KS (single double bed).
+That is, who sleeps in double or single rooms and whether the doubles are twins (two single beds) or one double bed.

-• The contact information.
+- The contact information.
 Basically, your email and also Whatsapp if you have it, as it is very useful to contact you during the trip.
+We sure have one of the two because you have already contacted us.
 Postal address and VAT number are not necessary if you don’t need an official invoice.

-• On the other hand, we ask for contact details of a family member, friend or person you would like us to contact in the (more than unlikely) case that something happens during the trip.
+- If you want, you can give us the contact information of a relative, friend or person you would like us to contact in the (more than unlikely) case that something bad happens during the trip.
 Naturally, this cannot be anyone in the group travelling with you.

-• For most of the big treks, we ask for insurance that includes helicopter rescue in case of an accident in the mountains during the trek.
-We will give you more details about this later on.
+- For most of the big treks, we ask for insurance that includes helicopter rescue in case of an accident in the mountains during the trek.
+We will give you more details about this later on, but if you are travelling without insurance or have not yet taken it out, please let us know in this section.

 Confirmed reservation

 Once the programme is correct (don’t worry, there is always time to change things), we will send you the corresponding invoice with the determined amount of the first advanced payment and the bank details in Nepal to make the payment.
-Normally, you pay 40% in advance by bank transfer and the rest in cash once you arrive in Kathmandu, but we are flexible.
+Normally, you pay 40% in advance by bank transfer and the rest in cash once you arrive in Kathmandu, but we can vary these percentages at your convenience.

-Once the payment is received, the trip is considered contracted.
+Once the bank-transfer payment is received, the trip is considered contracted.

 Please read the terms and conditions and cancellation policy on our website. https://planhimalaya.com/contract-conditions/